PauloIletski/image-gallery-next-ph/README.md

 ## Google Drive access

 When running in this Codex environment, attempts to call the Google Drive API may fail with a **Domain forbidden** error.
 This is returned by the network proxy and indicates outbound connections to Google are blocked, not an issue with the service account credentials.

+If this happens, the application falls back to a small set of mock albums and images defined under `src/utils/mockData.ts` so the gallery pages still render.